cits5501/cits5501.github.io/assets/workshops/workshop07.md

 - Comment out all but one of the tests.
 Again, does the coverage report change?

-- Applying the idea from ISP (but without necessarily doing a detailed analysis) -- can you spot any test cases that are missing from the test suite?
+- Applying the ideas from ISP (but without necessarily doing a detailed analysis) -- can you spot any test cases that are missing from the test suite?